open223/models.open223.info/intro.md

 ````{margin}
 ```{note}
-Publication document is not yet publicly published
+The 223P standard is not yet finalized and is still under development.
 ```
 ````